In this travel blog, I am going to show you a special phenomenon you pass on Ring Road 1 just east of Reykjavík.

 During my recent visits to Rauðhólar in the south, I have encountered many people on horseback.

-Horseback riding tours are popular here and the volcanic landscape at Rauðhólar is an ideal spot for this type of outdoor sport.
+Horseback riding tours are popular here, and the volcanic landscape at Rauðhólar is an ideal spot for this outdoor activity.

-I posted a short video on YouTube of horses I met at Rauðhólar.
+I posted a short YouTube video of horses I met at Rauðhólar.

 Here is a video I shot last winter of the Icelandic horses playing:

-To visit these beautiful red pseudocraters you can rent a car in Reykjavík and take ring-road 1 going southeast out of Reykjavík and drive for 6-7 km out of the city.
+To visit these beautiful red pseudocraters, you can rent a car in Reykjavík, take Ring Road 1 southeast out of the city, and drive for 6-7 km.

 Turn right on road 408 when you reach a sign for Heiðmörk and right again for the pseudocraters.

-Also check out: The Unique Phenomenon Pseudocraters in Iceland
+Also check out: The Unique Phenomenon of Pseudocraters in Iceland

 Tröllabörnin hornitos in SW-Iceland